drBenway/pixi-vn-wiki/start/character.md

 saveCharacter([liam, emma]);
 ```

+`saveCharacter` is required to save the characters in the game.

 It is also possible to create a function for loading characters.
 The important thing is that it is started at least once before the characters are used in the game, otherwise they will not be available.